-In ensuring that our investment properties are well maintained, the Group uses a number of suppliers and contractors.
+In ensuring that our investment properties are well maintained, the Group uses 8 suppliers and contractors in Hong Kong.
 It is expected that our suppliers and contractors will adhere to respectable performance standards whilst employing the most pro-environmental methods to do work.
 We encourage our suppliers and contractors to promote environmental and social conscientiousness.